Housing Disrepair Claims in the UK

 This is a type of lawsuit that involves legal proceedings by a tenant against their landlord for failing to keep the house in good condition and fix its damage.

 Yes.
-If your landlord has failed to keep the house in good condition and repair faults in your home, you can make a claim through the Housing Ombudsman or contact a housing solicitor for help.
+If your landlord has failed to keep the house in good condition and repair faults in your home, you can make a claim through the Housing Ombudsman or contact a housing disrepair solicitors for help.

 Yes.
 If your landlord has failed to maintain parts of your rented property and ignored requests to fix these issues, you can sue your landlord for negligence.

 Yes.
 Presence of mould in your home can damage your home and trigger a number of health conditions.
-You may be able to make claims for compensation if there has been damage to your belongings or you have suffered health issues due to mould presence in your home.
+You may be able to make claims for compensation for mould and damp if there has been damage to your belongings or you have suffered health issues due to mould presence in your home.